EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/migrating-from-mrr.md

 ### Playback Configuration
 Since playback in the *MRR-MC* based library is tightly coupled with the request proceedure through a similar *semi opaque* scheme linking authentication and entitlements, client developers risk a a host of configuration issues when atempting to prepare and manage *playback*.

 `EmpClient` references the *current* entitlement.
-Configuring the `EmpManager` for playback seemingly does not reqire this entitlement but this is actuly wrong. `EmpManager` expects a `ConfigData` object which in turn should be configured, normally through the *Exposure* returned entitlement.
+Configuring the `EmpManager` for playback seemingly does not require this entitlement but this is actually wrong. `EmpManager` expects a `ConfigData` object which in turn should be configured, normally through the *Exposure* returned entitlement.
 In addition, while this config object has been supplied setting up playback, several situations during the manager's lifecycle will retrieve data from the `ImcPlayBackArguments` related to `EmpClient`.

-This duality in data dependence makes the entire structure unclear and prone to user error.
+This duality in data dependency makes the entire structure unclear and prone to user error.

 ```Objective-c
 ConfigData *configData = [[ConfigData alloc] init];